siegesmund/SwiftDDP/README.md

     }
 }
 ```
-The key parts of this method are
+The key parts of this method are:
 - 1 save the new contact to the array we created in UserCollection
 - 2 invoke client.insert to initiate an insert on the server, and
 - 3 remove the contact from the local store if the client rejects the insert